-- Determinate vs indeterminate: This one applies to tomatoes.
-Indeterminate means it a vining variety, which are well-suited for big gardens.
+- Determinate vs. indeterminate: This one applies to tomatoes.
+Indeterminate means it is a vining variety, which is well-suited for extensive gardens.
 Determinate varieties are better for small gardens.

-- Hybrid vs heirloom vs open-pollinated: These terms determine the genetics of the seed.
-Hybridized varieties mostly disease-resistant and more productive.
-Heirloom and open-pollinated are true to their parent plant.
-They are also more susceptible to pests and diseases.
+- Hybrid vs. heirloom vs. open-pollinated: These terms determine the genetics of the seed.
+Hybridized varieties tend to be disease-resistant and more productive.
+Heirloom and open-pollinated are true to their parent plant and are also more susceptible to pests and diseases.
 Gardeners who wish to save seeds may opt for the latter.
 Those who focus on production prefer hybrid varieties.
 All these varieties are indeed Non-GMO.

-- Bush vs pole: This one applies to green beans, peas, and sometimes cucumbers.
-Bush varieties take up a lot of ground space, while pole varieties use aerial space.
+- Bush vs. pole: This one applies to green beans, peas, and sometimes cucumbers.
+Bush varieties take up much ground space, while pole varieties use aerial space.

 #2 Days to germinate

-Germination time is important for you to know when starting seeds.
+Germination time is essential to know when starting seeds.
 It determines the range of days it takes the seed to break dormancy.
 First, this helps with calculating the date to start the seeds.
-Second, in case no sprouts show up, you will be able to decide if it is a failure.
+Second, if no sprouts show up, you can decide if it is a failure.